-The engineering manager said, “I thought they did great,” after the tank lining project was complete.
+The engineering manager said, “I thought they did great,” after the tank canola oil lining project was complete.

 A billion-dollar food manufacturing company contracted TMI Coatings, Inc. (TMI) to line a high-temperature canola oil tank by installing a protective tank lining.
 With over 35 years of experience, TMI are experts at installation all types of tank linings.
 Our staff develops solutions to solve your problems with an emphasis on safety and quality.
 For this company, their current tank lining was deteriorated.
 Corrosion in food plants is especially dangerous as it can potentially contaminate valuable product.
 With safety always at the forefront, we went to work.